 Federal Student Aid and Data

-The U.S. Department of Education has stated that Federal Work-Study was not affected by the pause of federal funding that was announced on Jan.
-27 and then rescinded.
-Federal Work Study participants will continue to be paid for the hours they work.
+Federal Work-Study is not affected by the government shutdown.
+Federal Work-Study participants will continue to be paid for the hours they work.

 Virginia state student aid has not been affected by federal actions.
-We know of no planned future action to pause, cut, or eliminate state student aid.
-If we learn of any such action, Student Financial Services will contact affected students directly.
+If this changes, Student Financial Services will contact affected students directly.

 UVA is committed to protecting the confidentiality of all student records, including financial aid records.
 For more information about how UVA protects privacy under the Family Education Rights and Privacy Act (FERPA), please visit this page.
 Students’ information is also protected in accordance with the Higher Education Act (HEA) and the Privacy Act.
 We know of no current breaches of financial aid confidentiality here at UVA.